adzcai/rlbook/book/1_intro/intro.md

 # Introduction

 Welcome to the study of reinforcement learning!
-This set of lecture notes accompanies the undergraduate course [CS/STAT 184](https://shamulent.github.io/CS_Stat184_Fall23.html) taught at Harvard and is intended to be a friendly yet rigorous introduction to this active subfield of machine learning.
+This textbook accompanies the undergraduate course [CS/STAT 184](https://shamulent.github.io/CS_Stat184_Fall23.html) taught at Harvard and is intended to be a friendly yet rigorous introduction to this active subfield of machine learning.
 Here are some questions you might have before embarking on this journey:

-**What is reinforcement learning (RL)?** Broadly speaking, RL is a subfield of machine learning that studies how an agent can learn to make sequential decisions in a dynamic environment.
-It provides a powerful framework for attacking a wide variety of problems, including robotic control, video games and board games, resource management, language modelling, and more.
-It also provides an interdisciplinary paradigm for studying animal and human behavior.
-Many of the most stunning results in machine learning, ranging from AlphaGo to ChatGPT, are built on top of RL.
++++

+## Prerequisites

-**Is this book for me?** This book assumes familiarity with multivariable calculus, linear algebra, and probability.
+This book assumes familiarity with multivariable calculus, linear algebra, and probability.
 For Harvard undergraduates, this would be fulfilled by Math 21a, Math 21b, and Stat 110.
 Stat 111 is strongly recommended but not required.
 Here is a non-comprehensive list of topics you should be familiar with before starting this book:

 -   **Linear Algebra:** Vectors and matrices, matrix multiplication, matrix inversion, eigenvalues and eigenvectors, and the Gram-Schmidt